May-Robertson/Int-Media-Final/README.md

 CONTROLS

-Please note, this game is intended to be played on gamepad (it can still be played on keyboard if needed though.)
+!!!Please note, this game is intended to be played on gamepad (it can still be played on keyboard if needed though.)!!!

 Playstation Buttons are used below